Tips for Optimising your Google Shopping Feed

 Keywordtool.io – Similarly to Google Keywords Planner, this toll provides you with related keywords to go with the keywords you are targeting.
 This tool can be particularly helpful when you are writing your description for your feed or page copy.
 Using several of these related words that are relatable to what you are selling can assist you in presenting a wider variety of search queries.

 SEMrush – This tool will provide detailed insights about either a keyword or a domain.
 This is arguably used for delving further into keywords and finding helpful data at a quicker rate and a better format than Google Keyword Planner.
 It is also great to compare your keywords with those of your competitors, to get an idea of if you are on the right track.
 You should be aware that there are both free and paid options.

 Once you have the required data, you can then choose your keywords and begin planning your campaigns.

 5 - Master your feed

 Once you settle on your keywords, it’s time to input the information for your data feed(s).
 Your data feed is essentially the information about the products that you are looking to sell and is formatted in a structure that Google can read and understand.
 However, be aware that you don’t pick the keywords that your Google Shopping Ads show up for as Google will crawl your feed and determine which of your products are relevant for a search query.
-It is therefore to structure the various elements of your feed so that Google can successfully decipher the information and find it relevant for appropriate search queries.
+It is therefore important to structure the various elements of your feed so that Google can successfully decipher the information and find it relevant for appropriate search queries.

 You should be aware that there are two main approaches to building a feed:

 Taking a more manual approach by entering your product information into a spreadsheet according to Google’s specifications.